cyrilf/angular-converter/README.md

 Inspired by the Google converter that we can find on Google page result

+You can see a [live version here](http://angularconverter.cyrilf.com).

-The converters currently available are:
+The currently available converters are:

  - Area
  - Length